Rafostar/gnome-shell-extension-cast-to-tv/README.md

 ## Install npm dependencies
 **Before using extension** you also **must** install some additional npm packages.

+You should also repeat this step when updating the extension to the new version, otherwise you may not have newly added or updated dependencies.

+### New method
+In version 9 and later this can be done from extension preferences.<br>
+Go to `Cast Settings -> Modules` and click `Install npm modules` button.

+You must have `npm` and `nodejs` installed prior to this step.

+### Old method
+Run below code in terminal:
 ```
 cd ~/.local/share/gnome-shell/extensions/cast-to-tv@rafostar.github.com
 npm install